Annuity payouts: how your options work

 There are many ways to get money out of an annuity, from monthly income payments for life to a simple lump sum.
-Whether you are trying to decide the best way to handle an existing annuity or you are shopping for the best product for you, here’s what you need to know.
+Whether you’re trying to decide the best way to handle an existing annuity or shopping for the best product for you, here’s what you need to know.

 A couple enjoying their retirement, sitting in the sun in the forest while camping